MAR1016 : Marine Design and Professional Skills

 Teaching Rationale And Relationship

-The use of lectures as the principle teaching method is an effective means to provide students with the acquisition of the sizeable and detailed knowledge base and facilitate understanding of the module material (IKO1-3 and IKO6-11)
+The use of lectures as the principle teaching method is an effective means to provide students with the acquisition of the sizeable and detailed knowledge base and facilitate understanding of the module material (IKO3-7)

-In addition to lectures, motivational seminar sessions in conjunction with facilities and industry visits in the best means to introduce students to the variety of activities carried out in maritime industry (IKO 4,5, ISO 4,5,8 and 10).
-The field trips to a marine production facility (e.g. a ship repair yard, offshore yard, etc.) provides an opportunity to introduce students to a shipyard environment and reinforce the relevance of taught material.
+In addition to lectures, motivational seminar sessions in conjunction with facilities and industry visits in the best means to introduce students to the variety of activities carried out in maritime industry (IKO 1and 2).
+The field trips to a marine production facility provide an opportunity to introduce students to an industry environment and reinforce the relevance of taught material.

 Practical sessions provide the forum for the knowledge and understanding developed through formal lectures to be integrated into tutorial/practical exercises and laboratory sessions.
-This is particularly important with regards to CAD and programming elements of the module which are practical by nature.
-These sessions are based on developing skills in the use of various software packages and therefore has a significant element of practical work.
+This is particularly important with regards to CAD, programming and practical engineering skills elements of the module which are practical by nature.
+These sessions are based on developing skills in the use of various software packages, hand tools and other practical and experimental tools and facilities and therefore have a significant element of practical work (ISO3-8).

 Group design project is justified by the need to give students the opportunity to develop subject-specific skills through practical challenges and learn to combine various knowledge to solve a particular challenge, negotiate their problems with lectures as well as their peers and articulate their ideas and solutions in a professional setting.
-This also gives students the opportunity to work in a group (ISO1, 3 and 4).
+This also gives students the opportunity to work in a group (ISO1,2, 4 and 8).

 The independent study time is essential for students to work through the lecture material, coursework, tutorial and past examination questions repeatedly, in their own time and at their own pace, until they thoroughly understand the material.
 Through this work students will obtain an in-depth comprehension rather than simply memorising how to solve a particular problem; will nurture their skills in analysis and will develop a mature approach to time allocation and personal discipline.